 I use a wide variety of hashtags to follow and participate in discussions around a particular topic.
+I do have some specific hashtags that I use on every day basis such as #edtech, #education, #phdchat, #ipadded and a couple more but sometimes my selection goes way beyond that to include other hashtags depending on the type of search I am doing.
 Internet Catalogue.
 The Complete Guide To Twitter Hashtags For Education.
 What is a hashtag?

 A word or phrase preceded by a “#.”
 How do hashtags work?
 Twitter can be a busy place with lots of tweets–and thus lots of “noise.”
 A #hashtag is a way to aggregate tweets that are appended with a hashtag.
 Picture it like a magnet that attracts all messages categorized by that topical word or phrase.
+Who can use hashtags?
+Anyone.
 A Beginner’s Guide to Twitter Chat Participation.
-By Melissa A.

 Venable [Note: ETCJ's Twitter/Facebook editor, Jessica Knott, has been working with Melissa to develop this article.
 Also see Melissa's four-part series on Twitter for Professional Use. -Editor] A Twitter chat is a live, real-time discussion that takes place via Twitter messages, also known as tweets.
 As moderator of the Inside Online Learning chat (#IOLchat) since June 2011, I’ve experienced many of these benefits.
 5 Reasons Every Teacher Needs To Be On Twitter - NextStop Magazine.
 If I told you your child's teacher was constantly on Twitter, you might, without thinking, react negatively.